ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/deliverables.rst

 ---------------------

 - :doc:`user-manual:index`
-- The `Certified core library API docs <../../api-docs/core/index.html>`_, which include
+- The `Certified standard library API docs <../../index.html#library-apis>`_, which include
    - Requirements (the function doc-comments)
    - Software Design (the module doc-comments)
+   - Labels for which Rust standard library functions are certified

 Functional Safety Documentation
 -------------------------------